camayal/colector-AT-AppInventor/README.md

 # colector-AT-AppInventor
 <br>
 UPDATE NOTE:<br>
-A new version is updated and totally rewrote to Javascript.
-Please check the web http://camayal.info/colector.htm to details. <br>
+A new version is updated and totally rewrote to Javascript (https://github.com/camayal/colector).
+Please check the web http://camayal.info/colector.htm for details. <br>
-If you are interested in the source code, just email me.

 <br><br><br>
 Need to put all content into an *.aia file to import in AppInventor 2 by MIT
 <br>